junksamiad/template-sender-engine/lld/processing-engines/whatsapp/03-conversation-management.md

 ## 9. Reply Matching Strategy

+> **Important Note**: The reply matching functionality described in this section is not implemented within the current WhatsApp Processing Engine build.
+This strategy will be implemented in a separate external service application that specifically handles incoming user replies.
+This section serves as a reference for how reply matching should be implemented in that service.

 For WhatsApp, reply matching uses the composite key structure:

 1. **Primary Lookup**: Using recipient's phone number (partition key) to identify all their conversations